microsoft/SynapseML/docs/gpu-setup.md

 ## Set up passwordless SSH login to the GPU VM

-CNTK training using MMLSpark requires passwordless SSH access from the HDInsight Spark cluster to the GPU VM.
-The setup of this connection can be done by a [helper shell script](../tools/hdi/setup-ssh-access.sh) which you need to run once.
-This script takes two parameters:
+CNTK training using MMLSpark requires passwordless SSH access from the HDInsight Spark cluster to the GPU VM(s).
+The setup of this connection can be done by a [helper shell script](../tools/hdi/setup-ssh-access.sh) which you need to run once for each GPU VM.
+This script takes two
+parameters:

     ./setup-ssh-access.sh <vm-name> [<username>]

 The `<username>` parameter is optional, defaulting to the cluster's username (if they share the same ssh user name).

-## Shutdown the GPU VM to save money
+## Shutdown GPU VMs to save money

 Azure will stop billing if a VM is in a "Stopped (**Deallocated**)" state, which is different from the "Stopped" state.
 So make sure it is *Deallocated*